 Chief Investment Officer of the Regents

-The Office of the Chief Investment Officer of the Regents manages the University of California's retirement, endowment, and cash assets under the policies, guidelines, and performance benchmarks established by the Regents.
+The Office of the Chief Investment Officer of the Regents manages the University of California's retirement, endowment, working capital, and cash assets under the policies, guidelines, and performance benchmarks established by the Regents.
 The mission of the Office is to implement those policies and guidelines by selecting, executing, and monitoring investment strategies designed to add value over the benchmarks within a risk-controlled framework.

 The Office adheres to high ethical as well as professional standards in serving the investment management needs of its constituency.